julianespinel/stockreader/README.md

 ## Deployment (AWS Lambda)

 ### AWS Setup

+We need to perform the following steps to create the required infrastructure:

 1. Create a VPC (VPC X), with:
     1. At least 1 public subnet (subnet A)